clemauyeung/User-Centered-Web-Design/Meeting2.5.md

 | If people didn't buy tickets online, why not? | This is essentially a behavior change question.
 The business goal is to get more people to buy (advanced) tickets online, so it's important to understand what holds people back and their questions/concerns. | Interview
 | How did people decide to go to a (specific) event? | If we understand how they heard about it or what prompted them to go, we can prioritize the most important channels to consider. | Interview

+We used this understanding to finesse our [survey questions] (https://docs.google.com/forms/d/1ngEsb9Kl9o3FQ0Loq_mi5kzaSb4Snl1TD08W84kCeHI/viewform).

+This discussion also helped us focus on the questions we should answer during our "site visit" aka going to see a movie at Central Cinema.
+We plan to do customer intercepts before the movie, observe the actual demographic of a show (probably Shaun of the Dead), and *maybe* ask people to pull up the Central Cinema site and tell us how they might buy a ticket/feel about using it.

+## Next Steps